ZeroTwoData/ZeroTwoData/README.md

 👋 Hi, I’m Ralph

-- a college student (currently a junior) aspiring to become a data engineer.
+A college student (currently a junior) aspiring to become a data engineer.
 My "Road to Becoming A Data Engineer Journey" will be documented everday via my portfoilo website which will be linked below.

                                             (More👷‍♂️) + (Less💤) = More Problems Solved Faster 👍